Electric Cars

 That said, the MX-30 is more of a crossover than a sports car, so we wonder just how far Mazda's claims of driving pleasure really go.

-As for stats, Mazda is fitting the MX-30 with a rather small 35.5 kWh battery which offers just 141 horsepower and a range of 124 miles.
-That's around the same power output as the company's pint-sized Miata roadster, and the range is half of what we've come to expect from electric cars is this category.
+As for stats, Mazda is fitting the MX-30 with a rather small 35.5 kWh battery, offering just 141 horsepower and a range of 124 miles.
+That's around the same power output as the company's pint-sized Miata Roadster, and the range is half of what we've come to expect from electric cars in this category.
 It'll launch in late 2020.

 Toyota